 The best hiking socks are breathable, warm in cold weather, and – most importantly – stop your boots from rubbing, helping you to avoid dreaded blisters.
-In this guide you will discover the main types of hiking socks, the materials they are made from and what role those materials play in keeping your feet happy on long walks, and how to choose the right style and fit for you.
+In this guide you will discover the main types of hiking socks, the materials they are made from and what role those materials play in keeping your feet happy on long walks, and how to choose the right style and fit of hiking sock for you.

 If you've kitted yourself out with a pair of the best hiking boots or walking shoes, spending a little more on some dedicated hiking socks will pay dividends for those of you who want to feel comfortable each step of the way on your outdoors adventure.